 STEM education integrates concepts that are usually delivered as separate courses in different classes and emphasises the application of knowledge to real-life situations.
 STEM learning is typically based around finding a solution to a real-world problem and tends to emphasise project based learning.
 In this course learners explore the various systems and sub-systems that support agricultural production and maximise productivity.
 They learn the theory of food and fibre production, and associated agricultural industries, through a focus on ecosystems, plant and animal productions systems, business and financial management systems and agricultural technologies systems.
 Learner understanding is demonstrated by researching a case study and by developing an engineering solution to an agricultural problem or situation.
+Agriculture offers Tasmanians opportunities in a wide range of careers spanning aspects of science, business, tourism, design and engineering.
 Agricultural careers are many and varied in the government and private sectors on a state, national and international level.
 Agricultural Systems Level 3 enables learners to develop the skills and knowledge that can be transferred into a range of post-secondary options including: employment; self-employment; and further education or training.